-Now we come to the second sociological theory: bureaucratization and the rule of law.
-Let us return to the question: are we moving towards a new era of international rule of law to support universal human rights?
-My answer is yes - in some respects.
-But I want to emphasize that this idealized goal in the use of force is not so new, and that it happens in accord with existing sociological principles.
+Let us return to the question: is the world of the early 21st century moving towards a new era of international rule of law to support universal human rights?
+Such claims have been made increasingly in recent years, and some organizational apparatus has been developed to attempt to put them into action.
+Nevertheless, this idealized goal in the use of force is not so new, and that it happens in accord with existing sociological principles.

 Law is a set of ideals and procedures; but law always has an organizational base.
 Laws do not enforce themselves.
-Thus it is naive, on the part of some observers of the September 11 attacks, to say that Osama bin Laden and others are responsible, and should be brought to trial; but at the same time to say there should be no war against the Taliban coalition.
+Thus it was naive, on the part of some political commentators on the September 11, 2001 attacks, to say that Osama bin Laden and others responsible should be brought to trial; but at the same time to say there should be no war against the Taliban coalition.
+The notion that criminal justice is an alternative to war is an inaccurate extrapolation of the domestic power of the state into the realm of interstate relations.
 The organizational base of law is the power of the state; and that in turn depends on geopolitical power, and on the extent and effectiveness of state organization.